 How to Prepare for Retirement Emotionally

-At the risk of sounding like a broken record, retirement planning should go beyond just finances.
+At the risk of sounding like a broken record, preparing for retirement should go beyond just finances.

 You need to have something to retire to, not just something to retire from.